Learning through sharing

 - upon completion of the portfolio you’ll gain eligibility for the Gold Hallam Award, which is recognised by employers and announced at your graduation

 Did you know there are students from over 100 countries at Sheffield Hallam?
 Joining Culture Connect is the perfect way to make friends, improve your communication skills and learn about different perspectives.
 Get valuable volunteering experience for your CV and stand out to future employers.
 This will develop your intercultural skills and ability to work in diverse teams, which is important in today’s globalised workplace.

 Who can join

-All students (from any course, level of study, faculty and nationality) are welcome to apply for an appropriate role.
+All students (from any course, level of study, college and nationality) are welcome to apply for an appropriate role.

 Need help settling into university life and Sheffield culture?
 Feeling homesick?
 Or simply want to find out about social activities to make friends and have fun?
 As a new international or European student, you'll be automatically signed up to the scheme.

 We will match you with someone who’s been a new student and understands what it’s like to start at a new place.
 You can share your aspirations and concerns with your mentor.
 They'll be from a different country, which is an opportunity to discuss cultural differences and broaden your knowledge of the world.